 Planet Fitness leverages its diverse customer base by promoting gym triumphs in its Instagram Stories.
 Its featured Story includes one customer triumph or success story on each page with teaser language encouraging viewers to swipe up to the Planet Fitness website.

-The best thing about this Story is that it shows successes from a wide range of people at different ages and fitness levels.
-While you might see a highlight about an athlete preparing for a marathon one day, you'll also regularly see moms going to the gym to lose baby-weight, friends working out together to keep each other accountable, or other testimonials about customer weight-loss or wellness milestones.
+The best thing about this Story is that it shows successes from a wide range of people.
+While you might see a highlight about an athlete preparing for a marathon one day, you'll also regularly see moms going to the gym, friends working out together, or other testimonials about customer milestones.

 Every-day person success Stories can be a great way to lighten up your brand image if you think prospects are too nervous to come to you.
 Aside from gyms, this could be an approach for other businesses or brands that might be intimidating to customers.